 In order to compare qualitative and quantitative research methods, let’s explore what quantitative research is first, before exploring how it differs from qualitative research.

-Quantitative research is the research method of collecting quantitative research data – data that can be converted into numbers or numerical data, which can be easily quantified, compared, and analyzed.
+Quantitative research is the research method of collecting quantitative research data – data that can be converted into numbers or numerical data, which can be easily quantified, compared, and analysed.

 Quantitative research methods deal with primary and secondary sources where data is represented in numerical form.
 This can include closed-question poll results, statistics, and census information or demographic data.